 Orchestration & Automation - Closed-Loop Operations

-Learning Objective: Understand orchestration and automation in modern OSS – moving from manual operations to closed-loop, intent-based automation across RAN, transport, core, and service domains.
+🎯 Learning Objective: Understand orchestration and automation in modern OSS - moving from manual operations to closed-loop, intent-based automation across RAN, transport, core, and service domains.
+Also learn how auto-scaling works for both scale-up AND scale-down in telecom environments.

 What are Orchestration and Automation?